Help remember Jim Gilliland

 *-Note: If you've participated in a marathon and/or ultra and would like to have your name, time and finish noted here, please fill out this form and submit it.

-Notes: The Fort Worth Runners Club selected its award winners for 2013 Tuesday (March 4) at its annual awards party at The Cowtown office.
+Notes: The Plano Pacers Running Club inducted three new members to its Hall of Fame.
+The three -- Bill Johnson, James Gabhart and Mike Picard -- were recognized after the club's Hall of Fame 3K and 5K on Saturday (April 26).
+Read more....The Fort Worth Runners Club selected its award winners for 2013 Tuesday (March 4) at its annual awards party at The Cowtown office.
 Runners of the year were John Ross and Laura Nelson; most improved were Jose Loyola and Cathy Buchanan; sponsor of the year was RunTIME Racing Services; and top volunteers who were not board members were Michael Polansky and Lynda Parra.....
-Enoch Nadler, 26, of Richardson qualified for the Olympic Trials in the marathon in Houston on Sunday morning.
+Enoch Nadler, 26, of Richardson qualified for the Olympic Trials in the marathon in Houston.
 Enoch, 26, finished 22nd overall among the runners competing in the USA Half Marathon Championships with a 1:03:55.
 Males needed to finish in 1:05 or faster to qualify for the marathon trials.
 Two other area runners who finished and missed qualifying were Logan Sherman and Dawn Grunnagle, both this website's 2012 Runners of the Year.
 Logan finished with a 1:07:24 and Dawn a 1:16:18.
 The female qualifying time was 1:15 and faster.
-Elizabeth Eder already has qualified with a 2:42:37 at the Chicago Marathon....The Cowtown has awarded grants to more than 3,300 North Texas students.
-Each student will receive a pairing of running shoes and assistance to go toward an entry into the Feb.
+Elizabeth Eder of Fort Worth already has qualified with a 2:42:37 at the Chicago Marathon....The Cowtown has awarded grants to more than 3,300 North Texas students.
+Each student received a pairing of running shoes and assistance toward an entry to the Feb.
 2014 event.
 The number of awards increased by 1,200 from 2012. ''Every runner's participation in The Cowtown helps support The Cowtown C.A.L.F.
 (Children's Activities for Life & Fitness) Program, and we are very appreciative of the community's support for this great activity,'' Cowtown board chairman David Williams said in a prepared news release.
-Read rest of the release.
+Read rest of the release....
 The Active Joe has entered into a three-year commitment to support the Western States Endurance Run as a sponsor for 2014-2016.
 The Active Joe, owned by former DRC president Libby Jones, produces the New Year's Double, the Fairview Half Marathon and the Showdown Half Marathon.
 Read more about Active Joe's sponsorship...The GE Irving Marathon, which was April 15, moved from the Campion Trail site to the Irving Convention Center to provide more space for the event.
 Besides the marathon, there is a half, 10K, 5K and 1-mile fun run....The late Don Zetnick, founder of The Runner retail store in Arlington and who was a dedicated runner, is among the four latest inductees to the Texas Distance Running Hall of Fame.
 The others are Jeff Roth, one of the top runners in the DFW area for several years and owner of a 2:19 marathon time; Brant Kotch, Houston Marathon race director; and Harold Wilson, 80, of Tyler, the fastest 80-over finisher at the Boston Marathon with a 3:53:54 in 2013.
 The Cowtown, which features multi race distances, was chosen as the top race of 2013.
 The inductees were announced by Texas Runner-Triathlete News and TexStats.